Britain's FTSE 100 rises, hovers near 1-year high

 By Sudip Kar-Gupta

-LONDON, July 8 (Reuters) - Britain's top share index rose to its highest level in nearly a year on Friday and posted its third straight weekly gain as investors continue to pile into shares of large dividend-paying UK bluechip exporters.
+LONDON, July 8 (Reuters) - Britain's top share index rose to hover near its highest level in a year on Friday, although the value of the market in U.S. dollar terms remained dented by the impact of the country's vote to quit the European Union.

-The blue-chip FTSE 100 equity index ended the day up 0.9 percent at 6550.30, recovering from both the referendum selloff as well as last summer's swoon across global markets.

-A healthy U.S. jobs report on Friday helped lift European and U.K. indexes into the close.

 The FTSE 100, which is dominated by international companies that do much of their business outside the UK, has recovered from a 6-percent drop after the June 23 vote to quit the bloc.